kashi618/Atlas-of-Thoughts/7. UNSORTED/temp.md

             minList = 4
         END if

-        // Append the min value to the master line, then move that line up by 1 IF (minList == 1)
+        // Append the min value to master line, then move that line up by 1 IF (minList == 1)
             masterLine[i] = L1[n1]
             n1++